Associate Professor of History and the College

 Her current and former PhD students work on issues ranging from slavery and memory, risk, and urban space to marriage, civil rights, working women, consumer culture, the free press, temperance, tax policy, mental health, and criminal law.

-Love, Commerce, and Abolition:The Peculiar Path of Human Rights in America (forthcoming Harvard University Press)
+Love, Commerce, and Abolition:The Peculiar Path of Human Rights in America.
+Cambridge, MA: Harvard University Press, forthcoming

-From Bondage to Contract: Wage Labor, Marriage and the Market in the Age of Slave Emancipation (Cambridge University Press, 1998).
+From Bondage to Contract: Wage Labor, Marriage and the Market in the Age of Slave Emancipation.
+Cambridge: Cambridge University Press, 1998.

 From Bondage to Contract has received the following prizes:

-"The Traffic in Things and the Rights of Persons: An American Peculiarity" in The New History of Capitalism, ed.
-Sven Beckert and Christine Desan (forthcoming).
+"The Traffic in Things and the Rights of Persons: An American Peculiarity."
+In The New History of Capitalism.
+Edited by Sven Beckert and Christine Desan, forthcoming.

-"Slave Breeding and Free Love: An Antebellum Argument over Slavery, Capitalism, and Personhood" in Capitalism Takes Command, ed., Michael Zakim and Gary Kornblith (University of Chicago Press, 2012).
+"Slave Breeding and Free Love: An Antebellum Argument over Slavery, Capitalism, and Personhood."
+In Capitalism Takes Command.
+Edited by Michael Zakim and Gary Kornblith.
+Chicago: University of Chicago Press, 2012.

-"Marriage, Property, and Ideals of Class," in Blackwell's Companion to American Women's History, ed.
-Nancy Hewitt (Blackwell Press, 2002).
+"Marriage, Property, and Ideals of Class."
+In Blackwell's Companion to American Women's History.
+Edited by Nancy Hewitt.
+Blackwell Press, 2002.

-"The Right to Possess All the Faculties that God has Given: Possessive Individualism, Slave Women, and Abolitionist Thought," in Moral Problems in American Life, ed., Lewis Perry and Karen Halttunnen (Cornell University Press, 1999).
+"The Right to Possess All the Faculties that God Has Given: Possessive Individualism, Slave Women, and Abolitionist Thought."
+In Moral Problems in American Life.
+Edited by Lewis Perry and Karen Halttunnen.
+Ithaca: Cornell University Press, 1999.

-"Home Life and the Morality of the Marketplace: Slavery and Freedom,Women and Men," in The Market Revolution in America, ed., Melvyn Stokes (University of Virginia Press, 1996).
+"Home Life and the Morality of the Marketplace: Slavery and Freedom,Women and Men."
+In The Market Revolution in America.
+Edited by Melvyn Stokes.
+Charlottesville: University of Virginia Press, 1996.